geordieek/free-oracle-vps/README.md

 - You will get kicked out
 - Remove the host from ~/.ssh/known_hosts, its key fingerprint will have changed with debian OS re-install, so it'll say something malicious is happening
-- Copy ssh pub key into server with `ssh-copy-id -i ~/.ssh/id_rsa.pub root@168.138.4.151` (replace your ssh location if needed)
+- Copy ssh pub key into server with `ssh-copy-id -i ~/.ssh/id_rsa.pub root@<your-ip-address>` (replace your ssh location if needed)
 - You should now be able to connect as `root` which is needed for Ansible setup

 ## Troubleshooting

 ### DNS

-Lookup dns with `dig` eg `dig geordie.dev` to check if it’s resolved, if [dns checker](TODO) shows right value but dig doesn’t, try resetting dns cache
+Lookup dns with `dig` eg `dig your-domain.dev` to check if it’s resolved, if [dns checker](TODO) shows right value but dig doesn’t, try resetting dns cache

 On macOS:
 `sudo killall -HUP mDNSResponder`